How to Ask Your Boss for a Promotion

 Here’s an example of a conversation that can happen when you ask your manager for a promotion:

-“Employee (E): Good morning, [name of supervisor]!
+“Employee (E): Good morning, John!
 I hope you’re doing well.
 I wanted to talk to you about my professional development within the company.

-Manager (M): Good morning, [employee name]!
+Manager (M): Good morning, Emily!
 What’s on your mind?

 E: Well, over the past year, I’ve been working on various projects and taking on additional responsibilities beyond my current role.
 I’ve enjoyed the challenges and learned a lot along the way.